-The archipelago of Japan is separated from the Asian mainland by 160km (100 miles) of sea and split into four main islands: Honshu, Hokkaido, Kyushu and Shikoku.
+The archipelago of Japan is separated from the Asian mainland by the Sea of Japan and split into four main islands: Honshu, Hokkaido, Kyushu and Shikoku.
 About 70% of the country is covered by hills and mountains, a number of which are active or dormant volcanoes, including Mount Fuji, Japan's highest peak, reaching 3,776m (12,388ft).
 Japan sits on major seismic fault lines and is susceptible to frequent earthquakes.

-The coastline is very long in relation to the land area, and has very varied features, for example, the deeply indented bays with good natural harbours tend to be adjacent to mountainous terrain.
-Many of Japan's major cities are located on the coastline, and have extremely high population density.
+The coastline is long and has very varied features.
+For example, the deeply indented bays with good natural harbours tend to be adjacent to mountainous terrain.
+Many of Japan's major cities are located on the coastline and have an extremely high population density.

 Okinawa, a chain of islands in the East China Sea, is Japan's southernmost prefecture.
 Geographically, it is closer to Taiwan than to the four main Japanese islands.
 Its distinct subtropical climate and pristine beaches are the main drawcards.